A history of manufacturing expertise

 - 75 acres

-This new facility will accelerate our work to help patients and their families.
+This new manufacturing site is an important long-term investment in supply chain resilience and will accelerate our work to help patients and their families.

 Paul Testa, Executive Vice President Supply Chain and Operations